etclabscore/core-geth/docs/apis/openrpc.md

     [...]
     ```

 !!!
-Tip Better representation of the discovery result at the OpenRPC playground
+Tip "Better representation of the discovery result at the OpenRPC playground"

     You can see an example use case of the discovery service in the respective [OpenRPC Playground](https://playground.open-rpc.org/?schemaUrl=https://gist.githubusercontent.com/ziogaschr/c51916d70ca5304bb3e3abf4dcd518ca/raw/8079eafd8de6436bd3e4ab6c9df0db64c25cd1a6/core-geth_rpc-discovery_1.11.21-unstable.json).